galaxyproject/planemo/docs/_writing_collections.rst

 - to find out if a collection was passed,
 - to access properties of the collection (name,...), or
-- to write tests that pass collections to the parameter (which would allow to name the elements explicitly)
+- to write tests that pass a collection to the parameter (which would allow to name the elements explicitly).

 .. code-block:: xml